It’s an outlawed song, banned by the rich;

 of things hoped for and worked for,

-things swindled out of, bribed away, stolen from, and lied about.
+things swindled out of, bribed away, stolen, and lied about.

 The song sings and the rich strive to kill it and

 the outlaw singers who sing it.

 ten incredible more singers are born to learn the song.